Visitor Medical Insurance

 • Refugee adjustment applicants:

-They will not be required to repeat the medical exam they had overseas, unless a medical ground of inadmissibility was discovered.
-But the applicant must still comply with the vaccination requirements and submit the vaccination sign-off.
+They are not required to repeat the medical exam they had overseas, unless a medical ground of inadmissibility was discovered.
+The applicant must still comply with the vaccination requirements and submit the vaccination sign-off.
 Contact your state refugee health coordinator or local refugee resettlement agency to find out whether it is possible for you to have the vaccination sign-off done by a state or local health department.

 • Asylees: